webix-hub/docs/data/api/_ready.md

 =====

-@short: Event handler called just after the page has been completely parsed.
+@short: event handler called just after the page has been completely parsed.

 @params: